engarciafranco/Flashcards/README.md

 - [x] Add a view for the back side of the flashcard to display the answer
 - [x] Build in logic to show the answer side when the card is tapped
 - [x] Push code to GitHub
+- [x] Allow users to create their own flashcard
 ## Optional
 - [x] Toggle the flashcard between the question side and the answer side
 - [x] Style the question and answer side of the card to better distinguish between the two sides